mpalash/aliakbarmehta/_content/talk-talk-~-re-musing-the-museum-kiasma-museum-contemporary-art-2018.md

 My name is Ali Akbar Mehta.
 For those of you who do not know me, I am a Transmedia artist, living now in Helsinki since 2015.
 My practice involves creating immersive archives that orbit the themes of violence, conflict and trauma.
 I am also one of the founding members of Museum of Impossible Forms, and currently one of the three Artistic Directors that are involved in the core programming of the space.

 I am here to briefly talk about ethical and political action within a museum space, and share some of the work we do at Museum of Impossible Forms.
+I can begin by providing some kind of a contextual framework that seems relevant in why we do... what we do at Museum of Impossible Forms:

 We are living in a ‘knowledge based’ society, where intellectual labour has a dominant form; and that the ability to communicate, to act autonomously and to produce knowledge are the requirements for being creative, creating and consuming knowledge.
 “Knowledge has to be produced somewhere \[…] once produced, it has to be transmitted \[…] this transmission will by necessity imply a pedagogical element.”
 One also assumes that if knowledge is of increasing importance today, institutions of both creating and transmitting knowledge must be important – But reality disproves this assumption as we witness a deterioration due to lack of funding, thereby ruining academies, universities and institutions; and defunding and cuts in culture sector reducing the effectiveness of artistic endeavours.